riipandi/riipandi/readme.md

   </a>
 </p>

-Hi there 👋, I'm Aris.
+Hi, 👋  I'm Aris.
 I'm an experienced full-stack developer with deep interest in modern web development.
 I also an educator and tech enthusiast.
-I love to exploring various things and I really enjoy the teaching/learning cycle.
+I love to explore various things and I really enjoy the teaching/learning cycle.
 Mostly coding in PHP.

 * Stack: Laravel, Spring Boot, Flask, ReactJS, VueJS, .Net Core, TailwindCSS, WordPress